 Blending & Bottling

-Then, finally, the whisky is ready to be shipped and loaded onto shop shelves the world over, waiting patiently for you… or me… to come along and give it a new home… and thats where the fun really begins.
+Then, after all that careful planning and craftsmanship over a number of years the bottle of whisky will finally arrive on shop shelves the world over, waiting patiently for someone like you or me to give it a new home… which is when the fun really begins.